 Use of butane gas to extract pure CBD for marijuana makes for a cheaper product.
 This is however incredibly poisonous to the body.
 One should go for CO2 extraction as it is the safest method.

-CBD Edibles: Keep Those Blog Sugar Levels Up
+CBD Edibles: Keep Those Blood Sugar Levels Up

 Diabetics are advised to eat something every five hours, and it’s advised that you eat smaller meals that are more frequent.